tymyrddin/blue-dfir/source/docs/notes/choreography.md

 * A forensic copy is a straight bit-for-bit copy of the source to the destination.
 Not very common.
 Make sure the  destination device has no old data on it to prevent cross-contamination between the current and a past investigation.
 Recover deleted files, file slack, and partition slack.
 * A forensic image or forensic evidence file is a bit-for-bit copy of the source device, with the data stored in a forensic image format (DD, E01, AFF).
 Recover deleted files, file slack, and partition slack.
 * A logical forensic image is restricted to specific datasets.
 It is not allowed to access the entire container.
 This can be used when extracting data from a server (the server can not be shut down) by making logical copies of the files and folders pertinent to an investigation.
 Deleted files, file slack, and partition slack are not recovered.

-### Hashes

-The standard cryptographic algorithms used in digital forensics are Message Digest 5 (MD5) and the Secure Hashing Algorithm (SHA-1).
-MD5 creates a 128-bit digital fingerprint, SHA-1 produces a 160-bit digital fingerprint.

 ## File recovery and data carving